 You can decide whether you want to book 2 nights and stay in the same hotel or spend the two evenings in different towns.
 Whichever one you choose, make sure to ditch your car during the day and use the public boats and ferries to get around Lake Como as driving (and especially finding a parking spot) would be a big hassle.

-To get you started, below you can find my personal recommendations for staying in Varenna for every budget.
+To get you started, below you can find my personal recommendations for staying in Varenna for every budget which is a great base for your Lake Como itinerary.

 LUXURY – Hotel Royal Victoria